Absio/js-api/README.md

 ### `update(container)`

 Updates the changed fields of the specified [container](#container).
-Both the local and server copies of the secured container will be updated.
+Both the local and server copies of the Absio Secured Container will be updated.

 Returns a Promise.